 The Book Exchange is a lending library located in the Honors residential community in Douglass House.
 The goal of The Book Exchange is to foster community by creating a small shared space for students to access a wide range of reading sources that can be borrowed for an entire length of a semester.
 Volunteers are needed on a continual basis to maintain inventory and oversee the donation process.
 'Not Your Granny's Book Club' is a group related to the The Book Exchange that sponsors regular book groups.

 Each year, the staff of the Honors College makes a variety of homemade soups and invites Honors sophomores to join them for an informal dinner conversation in Douglass House.
-This program provides students with the opportunity to connect with their peers, become more familiar with key resources and discuss topics related to their success at TU and in Honors like conducting research, writing a thesis, applying for distinguished scholarships, completing honors electives, and more.
+This program provides students with the opportunity to connect with their peers, become more familiar with key resources and discuss topics related to their success at TU and in Honors like conducting research, writing a thesis, applying for competitive fellowships and awards, completing Honors experiential learning work, and more.

 The Honors College encourages its students to participate in the Conversation Partners Program.
 The program, which is part of The English Language Center, was developed to provide international students with an opportunity to practice English while learning about American culture with a “non-teacher” contact on campus.
 At the same time, the American speaking partner is exposed to a foreign culture and a new way of looking at the world.
 It is hoped that partners will meet for at least one hour each week during the semester-long guided experience.